achille1789/wms-bnu-ltd/my-website/docs/updates.md

 Implements the `ICustomer` interface and extends `Entity` to represent customer entities.

-### CustomerData Class

-Extends `EntityData` to specify the necessary data for a customer.

 ### Supplier Class

 Implements the `ISupplier` interface and extends `Entity` to represent supplier entities.

-### SupplierData Class

-Extends `EntityData` to specify the necessary data for a supplier.

 ## Interfaces